For urgent consular assistance call

 Call 02 or go to the local police station.

-Do not travel to Tajikistan.
+Do not travel to the border region with Afghanistan.

 Full travel advice: Safety